tensai-labs/haiku/README.md

 You can choose any name for your event struct (replace `YourEventName`) and add any additional fields that your event requires.

+⚠️ Currently, Haiku supports a limited set of data types.
+For a comprehensive list of supported types and information about current limitations, please refer to the "Supported Data Types and Limitations" section in this documentation.

 ## Add Haiku dependencies
 Add the following to your Scarb.toml
 ```